The information has been obtained from printed

 given in good faith.

-I have to say, unfortunately, many of the buses and all trains in the Algarve are not very disabled-person friendly.
+I have to say, unfortunately, some of the buses and trains in the Algarve are not very disabled-person friendly.

 Some good news is that the GIRO (local) buses